tajmone/alan-pb/_assets/rake/README.md

 # Rake Helper Modules

-Some custom Ruby modules for automating ALAN projects and repositories via Rake, taken from the [alan-i18n] project.
+Some custom Ruby modules for automating ALAN projects and repositories via Rake, taken and adapted from the [alan-i18n] project.

 For more info, see: